 Lost and damaged luggage when traveling can be a major inconvenience.
-Whether it’s your bag turning up at the carousel sporting fresh battle scars, or worse yet, not turning up at all, it means time wasted reporting to the airline, filling out forms, and in the case of lost luggage, the loss of your bag and its contents.
+Whether your bag turns up at the carousel sporting fresh battle scars, or worse yet, doesn't turn up at all, it means time wasted reporting to the airline, filling out forms, and in the case of lost luggage, the loss of your bag and its contents.

 What is Lost Luggage Reimbursement and How Does it Work?